Sniffy2019/Deep-State-weekender/README.md

 The pages and links have been tested, and the buttons react well.

-Stripe has been capped at not going beyond the initial page as I would not want to use real credit card data.
+Stripe has been capped at not going beyond the initial page as I would not want to expose real credit card data, to show the payment page works.
+You can add your card details if you wish as it will state if the card is valid, if wrongly entered or keep the payment successful note at the bottom if an actual credit card has been entered correctly.

 The map somtimes does not load on first selection of the button onto the find us here page.
 I've included a screen shot of the map and have used a google API which is restricted but only for IP addresses.
 The issue is the developer tool in Chrome.
 If you go into inspect and the developer tools you can clear the issue and the map shows on the page.

+When on the map page google developers tools states this error.

+Refused to apply style from 'https://cdnjs.cloudflare.com/ajax/libs/jquery/2.1.3/jquery.min.js' because its MIME type ('application/javascript') is not a supported stylesheet MIME type, and strict MIME checking is enabled.

 <img width="750" alt="maps for the o2" src="https://github.com/Sniffy2019/Deep-State-weekender/assets/122370573/e9b569d3-1273-4a85-92aa-a6a3072c94fa">